 After graduating from Emory University, Mr. Feldman received his Juris Doctor from the Boston University School of Law in 1991.
 He briefly gained experienced practicing labor and employment law in Philadelphia, and then relocated to California, where he quickly developed a reputation as an aggressive advocate for worker's rights.
 Mr. Feldman has been litigating employment cases through trial on behalf of California workers since 1994.

-The team at The Feldman Law Firm understands that clients can feel powerless against large, impassive corporations.
-Mr. Feldman works tirelessly to achieve the best results possible against companies of any size, holding them accountable for the harmful or negligent actions that affected California employees and their families.
+The team at Feldman Brown Olivares (formerly The Feldman Law Firm) understands that clients can feel powerless against large, impassive corporations.
+Mr. Feldman and his firm work tirelessly to achieve the best results possible against companies of any size, holding them accountable for the harm they cause California employees and their families.
 The attorneys at the Feldman Browne Olivares firm litigate every case like it’s their only case, giving each client the same treatment they would want for a member of their own family.

 *The Best Lawyers in America® 2013.
 Copyright 2013 by Woodward/White, Inc., Aiken, SC